Robert A. McDonald served as the secretary of veterans affairs from July 2014 to January 2017.

-Over the course of his tenure, the VA expanded veteran access by focusing on staffing, space, productivity and VA Community Care.
-It improved its internal operations and delivery of services to veterans, and reduced by half the number of homeless veterans since 2010.
+Over the course of his tenure, the VA expanded veterans access by focusing on staffing, space, productivity and VA community care.
+It improved its internal operations and delivery of services to veterans and reduced by half the number of homeless veterans since 2010.

-Prior to joining the VA, McDonald was Chairman, President, and Chief Executive Officer of the Procter & Gamble Company (P&G).
-Under his leadership, P&G significantly recalibrated its product portfolio; expanded its marketing footprint, adding nearly one billion people to its global customer base; and grew the firm’s organic sales by an average of three percent per year and the stock price by +60%.
+Prior to joining the VA, McDonald was chairman, president, and chief executive officer of the Procter & Gamble Company.
+Under his leadership, P&G significantly recalibrated its product portfolio; expanded its marketing footprint, adding nearly one billion people to its global customer base; and grew the firm’s organic sales by an average of 3% per year and the stock price by more than 60%.

-An Army veteran, McDonald served as an Airborne Ranger Infantry Officer with the 82nd Airborne Division.
-Upon leaving military service, Captain McDonald was awarded the Meritorious Service Medal.
+An Army veteran, Capt.
+Bob McDonald served as an Airborne Ranger Infantry Officer with the 82nd Airborne Division.
+Upon leaving military service, he was awarded the Meritorious Service Medal.

 He a Distinguished Graduate of the United States Military Academy at West Point, where he graduated in the top 2% of his class.
 He was Brigade Adjutant for the Corps of Cadets.
 He is also a Distinguished Alumnus of the University of Utah, where he earned his MBA.

 He is the recipient of numerous leadership awards and honorary degrees and is personally committed to values-based leadership and to improving the lives of others.
 He and his wife, Diane, are also the founders of The McDonald Conference for Leaders of Character at West Point.